stepandrew/stepandrew.github.io/README.md

-## Welcome to Anna's GitHub Pages to learn
+## Welcome to Anna's CSHU250 Practice

 Your classes are fantastic!!
 > - Anna

+This class is about to learn version control.
+I followed this practice from my class assignment module 4 that make practice several tutorials to get familiar with github.

-You can use the [editor on GitHub](https://github.com/stepandrew/stepandrew.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+I used the [editor on GitHub](https://github.com/stepandrew/stepandrew.github.io/edit/master/README.md) to maintain and preview the content for my website in Markdown files.

-Whenever you **commit** to this repository, *GitHub* Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files. [link to Google!](http://google.com)
+Whenever I **commit** to this repository, *GitHub* Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files. [link to Google!](http://google.com)

-I praticed by edit this page.
+I praticed this page by edit and commit channge.
+Here is the image from Github images.
+I mentioned inside the **Markdown**

 ![Image of Yaktocat in Github images](https://octodex.github.com/images/yaktocat.png)